Shader Interfaces

 The fragment shader subpass input variables with the UniformConstant storage class and a decoration of InputAttachmentIndex that are statically used by OpEntryPoint form the fragment input attachment interface.
 These variables must be declared with a type of OpTypeImage, a Dim operand of SubpassData, an Arrayed operand of 0, and a Sampled operand of 2.
 The MS operand of the OpTypeImage must be 0 if the samples field of the corresponding VkAttachmentDescription is VK_SAMPLE_COUNT_1_BIT and multisampled-render-to-single-sampled is not enabled, and 1 otherwise.

 A subpass input variable identified with an InputAttachmentIndex decoration of i reads from the input attachment indicated by pInputAttachments[i] member of VkSubpassDescription.
-If the subpass input variable is declared as an array of size N, it consumes N consecutive input attachments, starting with the index specified.
+If the subpass input variable is declared as an array of size N, or a runtime-sized array, it consumes consecutive input attachments, starting with the index specified.
+For runtime-sized arrays, the number of input attachment indices consumed is equal to VkDescriptorSetLayoutBinding::descriptorCount.
 There must not be more than one input variable with the same InputAttachmentIndex whether explicitly declared or implied by an array declaration per image aspect.
 A multi-aspect image (e.g. a depth/stencil format) can use the same input variable.
 The number of available input attachment indices is given by the maxPerStageDescriptorInputAttachments member of the VkPhysicalDeviceLimits structure.

 When using dynamic rendering with the dynamicRenderingLocalRead feature enabled, a subpass input variable with a InputAttachmentIndex decoration of i can be mapped to a color, depth, or stencil attachment.